 Mulberries a special one of the best alternative sweeteners

 Dried mulberries, especially those that are not really dry, are great as sweets for children.
 Consider them as the “gummy bears” for raw food kids.
-Not so tasty for nibbling is the very hard and dry ones.
+Not so tasty for nibbling are the very hard and dry ones.
 You can wonderfully use them for sweetening.
 You can simply grind them in a blender to a powder and use this as a sugar substitute in puddings and desserts.
-Just grind the amount that you need and process it right away, because the mulberry sugar does not stay so grainy and loose for a long time, it glues back very quickly.
-You can also use this effect: mixed with apples, you get a wonderfully sweet and fruity jelly!
-Get you Mulberries click here
+Just grind the amount that you need and process it right away because the mulberry sugar does not stay so grainy and loose for a long time; it glues back very quickly.
+You can also use this effect: mixed with apples; you get a wonderfully sweet and fruity jelly!
+Get you Mulberries click here.

 These magical mulberry squares by Ariene Resnick of ArieneCooks.com are raw, vegan, low glycemic, soy-free, grain-free, and paleo-friendly too!
 A camu camu vitamin C blast adds a nice element of tartness to balance out the naturally sweet mulberries, raisins, and coconut nectar.

 These dried fruits are very sweet, and you can use them for sweetening as well as dates: soak the fruit and make Muse out of it.
 They last a few days, and you can use them to sweeten all sorts of creams and smoothies.
 Like dates, you can use dried fruit without any soaking with kernels and nuts for all kinds of sweets.